‘Universal’ regulatory standards key in effort to tackle financial crime globally, says Encompass’ Wayne Johnson

 In fact, its impact is evident within this report, which has found that those financial institutions implementing solutions to support compliance have been more prepared and less impacted overall by increasing regulatory pressures and the implications of COVID-19.

-We know that prioritising compliance has wide-ranging benefits for institutions and, looking at the wider regulatory landscape, research co-authored by Dr Henry Balani, Encompass’ Head of Delivery and Customer Success, highlighted its effects, finding that Anti-Money Laundering (AML) directives actually increase the value of banks.
+We know that prioritizing compliance has wide-ranging benefits for institutions and, looking at the wider regulatory landscape, research co-authored by Dr Henry Balani, Encompass’ Head of Delivery and Customer Success, highlighted its effects, finding that Anti-Money Laundering (AML) directives actually increase the value of banks.

 It also remains clear that wealthier countries, such as those in Western Europe and Northern America, have better systems in place and more money allocated to tackling financial crime.
 Money laundering is a worldwide issue, and thus we must establish universal regulation standards that transcend country borders.